daronphang/coding_resources/docker/images.md

 # Best practices:
 -WORKDIR should always use absolute paths.
+-ENV persists when container starts running and can be viewed using docker inspect, changed using docker run --env <key>=<value>.
+-ARG is passed at build-time but is not available after image is created (ENTRYPOINT, CMD).
 -Use ARG for build-time customization as ENV will persist when a container starts running.
 -Dockerfile should have either CMD or ENTRYPOINT commands; ENTRYPOINT followed by CMD.
 -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container.